Materials-Consortia/OPTIMADE/optimade.rst

-     entry : names of type of resources, served via OPTIMADE, pertaining to data in a database. property : data item that belongs to an entry. val : value examples that properties can be.
+     entry : names of type of resources, served via OPTIMADE, pertaining to data in a database. property : data item that belongs to an entry. ranged_property : A property that can be returned in pieces and that supports slicing. val : value examples that properties can be.
            :val: is ONLY used when referencing values of actual properties, i.e., information that belongs to the database. type : data type of values.